What is identity theft?

 Identity theft is when a person’s personal details are stolen, and can happen whether that person is alive or dead.

 Identity thieves can steal your personal information in a number of ways, including going through your post or rubbish to find bank and credit card statements, pre-approved credit offers or tax information.

 They could steal personal information from your wallet or purse by taking a driving licence, or credit or bank cards, or could obtain your credit report by posing as someone who has a lawful right to the information.

 Some individuals may use the internet to acquire the personal information you share on unsecured sites.
-They may also use phishing emails seeking to obtain your personal information.
+They may also use

 Your information could even be stolen while you shop.
 In some cases, fraudsters may even ‘skim’ your credit card information when you make a purchase, leading to card cloning or card-not-present fraud.